Brunette Bombshell Niece Waidhofer Dons Spurs & Flaunts Her ‘New’ Booty, Gets Real About Plastic Surgery

 Aside from her show-stopping heels, the vixen also rocked a provocative bra with multiple chains and belt buckles, keeping it fastened around her bust.
 She paired her BDSM-inspired top with revealing black panties that allowed her to flaunt her voluptuous rear.

-Niece fisted her hair into a tight ponytail and accessorized with a leather bracelet that matched the overall edgy vibe of her outfit.
+Niece fixed her hair into a tight ponytail and accessorized with a leather bracelet that matched the overall edgy vibe of her outfit.
 For her makeup, the stunner wore her usual smoky eyeshadow, heavy mascara, and icy pink lip gloss.
 Her eyebrows also looked flawlessly sculpted, and she kept her eyes closed so fans could see the extent of her eye makeup.

 In less than three hours, Niece’s post racked up over 42,000 likes and close to 800 comments.
 Fans flocked to her comments section to praise her phenomenal good looks and to commend her for being so honest about having work done.